 Motorcycle laws in Texas are very different from the laws that govern automobiles.
 Understanding them is crucial to motorcycle riders because if they violate any of these laws, they can be ticketed or even arrested.
 They can also suffer serious injuries when involved in an accident with another vehicle.
 With proper precaution and abiding by the rules and regulations, riders can avoid head-on collisions with other motor vehicles.

 The Motorcycle Helmet Law in Texas is very important to follow when operating a motorcycle in the State of Texas.
-Motorcycle riders who get into accidents should seek immediate medical care, regardless of what you believe your injuries are.
+Motorcycle riders who get into accidents should seek immediate medical care, regardless of what they believe their injuries are.

 Texas Motorcycle laws are similar to other motor vehicle laws.
 The speed limit is the same as for cars, and motorcycles have to stop at stop signs and red lights.
 One notable difference between Texas motorcycle laws and other motor vehicle laws is helmets–although every rider is encouraged to wear one at all times, state law does not require them unless the motorcycle operator or passenger is younger than 21 years.